Islamic State says behind bombing at Italian consulate in Cairo

 A health ministry spokesman said one Egyptian civilian was killed and 10 wounded.
 State news agency MENA separately said two policemen were among the wounded.

-The blast heavily damaged the consulate, shook other buildings downtown and could be heard in several surrounding neighborhoods.
+The blast heavily damaged the consulate, shook other buildings downtown and could be heard in several surrounding neighbourhoods.

 Italy's Foreign Minister Paolo Gentiloni said there were no Italian victims in the blast.
 "Italy will not be intimidated," he added on Twitter.